jon24342/Sdotpy/README.md

 ___
 Events

-* On startup = sends a message to the hosts server and notifies the user so they know its on and don't spam opening the file and know its running
+* On startup = sends a message to the hosts server and notifies the user so they know its on and don't spam open the file
 ___
   Commands: